-A grade 7 or above in mathematics is required at GCSE to study this A level subject (reviewed on a case-by-case basis), and the requirement that you have completed Higher maths at GCSE.
+Grade 7 or above in Chemistry (or 7-7 combined science) and Mathematics is required at GCSE to study this A level subject (reviewed on a case-by-case basis).

 Computer Science

 Why study Computer Science at A Level?

 We live in a digital age where computer programs are essential in almost every aspect of our lives.
 Computer Scientists are needed in every type of industry and you are likely to have the opportunity to work with a diverse range of cultures.
 Day in, day out computer scientists are theorising, designing, developing and applying new software and hardware to enable us to better our lives.
 The job opportunities that exist at the end of your journey probably do not currently exist.
 This subject gives you the platform to give you the ability to be ready for everything the future may present you.